-Involvement in research is an excellent way for students to learn about psychology almost literally from the inside out.
-Students who are engaged in research are able to greatly expand their understanding of a particular area of psychology and increase their technical skills in the field.
-Research experiences are also great opportunities for faculty members to mentor talented students in the field.
+Involvement in research is an excellent way for you to learn about psychology almost literally from the inside out.
+Expand your understanding of a particular area of psychology and increase your technical skills in the field through research experiences, which are also great opportunities for faculty members to mentor talented students in the field.

 Psychology department faculty conduct research in a range of areas and involve students as collaborators.